WCGA-Murdoch/FAIR-Workshop/_episodes/05-Submission-01.md

 ---

 # <span style="color:#023047"> Data and metadata submission </span>
-This part will guide you through the data and metadata submission to the [Sandbox - Murdoch University Research Portal *Link is not available yet](https://sandbox.researchportal.murdoch.edu.au/)
+This part will guide you through the data and metadata submission to the [ Murdoch University Research Portal](https://researchportal.murdoch.edu.au/)

-Photos/videos of step by step instruction is being prepared
+## <span style="color:red"> *Important note* </span>
+### <span style="color:red">Please put a prefix "TEST -" in the title of the dataset before submitting it to the library portal </span>

 ## <span style="color:#063970"> **I. Getting start** </span>

-The submission page can be access via the following link [Sandbox - Murdoch University Research Portal *Link is not available yet](https://sandbox.researchportal.murdoch.edu.au/)
+The submission page can be access via the following link [Murdoch University Research Portal](https://researchportal.murdoch.edu.au/)

 :star: **1.
 You can add your dataset using the "Add Content" button then select "Output"**